Charlie and me avatar

 Someone just needs to smack her.

-5. about 7 years ago on FoxTrot
+5. over 7 years ago on FoxTrot

 They’ve been doing stuff like this since 1997, and for all that, some people still manage to believe it’s hostile.

-6. about 7 years ago on Baldo
+6. almost 8 years ago on Baldo

 Do they get paid for free subscribers?